koacow/glob-s-RA/patents/grid_panel/README.md

         - `count`: Number of disasters in that grid-year
         - `n_inventors`: Number of unique inventors in that grid-year
     - Number of rows: 370,512
+    - Note: the sum of `n_inventors` across all grid-years is greater than the total number of unique inventors (`inventor_ids`).
+This is expected as inventors can file multiple patents.